Stephen of Ripon: Life

 Very little is known about the life of Stephen of Ripon.
-The author of the Vita Sancti Wilfrithi identifies himself as "Stephen, a priest".
-Bede mentions that Wilfrid brought a singing master from Kent, Ædde Stephanus, to Ripon in 669 to teach chant, and he has traditionally been thought to be the same person as the "Stephen" mentioned.
-However, there is no more solid evidence that the two names describe the same person.
-If the two were, in fact, the same, Stephen would have been at least twenty years old when he came north, placing him in his sixties or older at Wilfrid's death in 709.

-Regardless of whether or not Stephen the priest, was Wilfrid's singing master from Kent, he appears to have been a follower of Wilfrid and was able to consult individuals who knew Wilfrid as sources for the Vita Sancti Wilfrithi.
-He wrote for the monks in Ripon, many of whom had known Wilfrid.
+The author of "The life of Saint Wilfrid" identifies himself as "Stephen, a priest".
+Bede mentions that Wilfrid brought a singing master from Kent, Ædde Stephanus, to Ripon in 669 to teach chant, and traditionally he is thought to be the same person as the "Stephen" mentioned in the text.
+The written evidence suggest there are two candidates for the same person.
+If the two were the same, Stephen would have been at least twenty years old when he came north, placing him in his sixties or older at Wilfrid's death in 709.
+He was then recorded as being present at the anniversary of Wilfrid's death a year later.
+Thus the question of Stephen's age has made some historians wonder whether Stephen was in Wilfrid's entourage at all but were part of a later generation.
+The biographer Stephen had Ripon as his religious home and would have been able to consult all the individuals who knew Wilfrid as source material for "The life of Saint Wilfrid".

 Writings

-Life of Saint Wilfrid
+Vita Sancti Wilfrithi

 Stephen's Vita Sancti Wilfrithi is the only documentary source on Saint Wilfrid, aside from Bede's Ecclesiastical History of the English People.
 It was written shortly after Wilfrid's death in 709.
-Stephen was asked to write the Life by Acca of Hexham, one of Wilfrid's followers, who later became a bishop and succeeded Wilfrid in the See of Hexham.
+Stephen was asked to write the Vita by Acca of Hexham, one of Wilfrid's followers, who later became a bishop and succeeded Wilfrid in the See of Hexham.
 Although Stephen likely knew Wilfrid and had access to others who knew him, he recounts several extraordinary events and makes use of available text sources.
 He copies two lines directly from Vita Sancti Cuthberti, otherwise known as the Anonymous Life of Saint Cuthbert.
 However, unlike many early medieval hagiographies which consisted of strings of miracles attributed to saints, Stephen's Vita takes the form of a chronological narrative and includes specific names and events.

 It is unknown what Stephen hoped to accomplish in writing the Vita Sancti Wilfrithi, but scholars have several theories.
 It has been argued that Stephen's use of lines from Vita Sancti Cuthberti was a way of outdoing the cult based around Cuthbert and replacing him with Wilfrid.
 However, Stephen's borrowings make up only a tiny percentage of the whole and are entirely located in the early part of the work, making this theory seem unlikely.

 The work is biased in favour of Wilfrid and includes explicit comparisons of Wilfrid to Old Testament figures and to the Apostle Paul.
 Early on, Stephen explains that the community urged him to write the Vita.
 Stephen's goal in writing could simply have been to describe the community's feelings on the holiness and goodness of the life of Wilfrid, whom they had known personally.